abhileshborode/vehicle-detection/README.md

 ### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+I used a sliding window techniques to search through each video frame to identy possible car detections.
+The size of the sliding window vary accoring to the scale parameter which allows the window to scale up/down as cars appear smaller/bigger when closer/far away in the frame,